 Trends and Latest Developments

 From a professional perspective, the trend toward sustainable and ethical sourcing is also influencing integration decisions.
-Companies are increasingly considering the environmental and social impact of their supply chains, leading them to favor suppliers and partners who adhere to high standards of sustainability and ethical conduct.
+Which means companies are increasingly considering the environmental and social impact of their supply chains, leading them to favor suppliers and partners who adhere to high standards of sustainability and ethical conduct.
 This can influence vertical integration decisions, as companies may choose to acquire or partner with suppliers who share their values and commitment to sustainability.

 Tips and Expert Advice